George I of Greece: Marriage and children

 George first met Grand Duchess Olga Constantinovna of Russia in 1863, when she was 12 years old, on a visit to the court of Tsar Alexander II between his election to the Greek throne and his arrival in Athens.
-They met for a second time in April 1867, when George went to the Russian Empire to visit his sister Dagmar, who had married into the Russian imperial family.
+They met for a second time in April 1867, when George went to the Russian Empire to visit his sister Dagmar, who had married the Tsar's heir, Tsarevich Alexander.
 While George was privately a Lutheran, the Romanovs were Orthodox Christians like the majority of Greeks, and George thought a marriage with a Russian grand duchess would re-assure his subjects on the question of his future children's religion.
 Olga was just 16 years old when she married George at the Winter Palace in Saint Petersburg on 27 October 1867.
 After a honeymoon at Tsarskoye Selo, the couple left Russia for Greece on 9 November.
-Over the next twenty years, they had eight children:
+Over the next 20 years, they had eight children: